abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 - Explanation:

-  - we can use a **two pointers** pattern
+  - The brute-force solution is to iterate over the array and check if the current element is equal to the next element and that the current count of the element is less than or equal to `2`, if it is, then we remove it from the array and shift the elements to the left
+    - but this solution is not efficient because we have to shift the elements to the left every time we remove an element: `(n-1)+(n-2)+...+1 = O(n^2)`
-  - We can't use the same approach as the [Remove Duplicates From Sorted Array](#remove-duplicates-from-sorted-array) problem because we will end up with more than two duplicates even if we check if the current element is equal to the `last unique element`
+  - And, We can't use the same approach as the [Remove Duplicates From Sorted Array](#remove-duplicates-from-sorted-array) problem because we will end up with more than two duplicates even if we check if the current element is equal to the `last unique element`

     ```py
     # Won't work ❌❌❌